The following Tax practice note provides comprehensive and up to date legal information covering:

-This Practice Note sets out the details of the apprenticeship levy, which is payable by certain employers from 6 April 2017.
-The levy is charged at a rate of 0.5% of an employer’s annual pay bill.
+This Practice Note sets out the details of the apprenticeship levy, which is payable by certain employers at a rate of 0.5% of the employer’s annual pay bill.
 A £15,000 annual allowance for employers means that the levy is only paid by employers whose annual pay bills exceed £3m.

 The apprenticeship levy is administered by HMRC as part of the real time information (RTI) system.
 Employers pay the levy via the PAYE system.

-The apprenticeship levy, which was introduced by Finance Act 2016 (FA 2016) and originally announced at Summer Budget 2015, is intended to 'significantly increase the quantity and quality of apprenticeships in England' by creating an apprenticeships fund that each employer can then access to meet its individual needs.
+The apprenticeship levy has been payable since 6 April 2017.
+It was introduced by Finance Act 2016 (FA 2016), having been originally announced at Summer Budget 2015, and is intended to 'significantly increase the quantity and quality of apprenticeships in England' by creating an apprenticeships fund that each employer can then access to meet its individual needs.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.